Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Background

-\mypara{Fixed Workflow} One line of work focused on improving scheduling of agentic workflows with \textbf{pre-defined, static} computation graphs.
-Teola~\cite{tan2025towards} decomposes applications into primitive-level dataflow graphs, exposing fine-grained dependencies between LLM and non-LLM components.
+\mypara{Fixed Workflow} One line of work focused on scheduling agentic workflows with \textbf{pre-defined, static} computation graphs.
+Teola~\cite{tan2025towards} decomposes applications into primitive-level dataflow graphs and then applies graph-level optimizations.
 Alto~\cite{santhanam2024alto} focuses on streaming and pipelined execution across distributed components.
 Parrot~\cite{lin2024parrot} exposes application-level context to LLM services through Semantic Variables, enabling the engine to infer data dependencies across consecutive LLM requests.
 One shared limitation of Teola, Parrot, and Alto is that they all assume static or deterministically defined DAGs and \textbf{could not work with dynamic agent workloads} like ReAct-styled ones whose dependency graphs evolve at runtime.
-This limits the capabilities of these works to optimize for the wide variety of agents in practice~\cite{anysphere2024cursor, lieret2025miniSWEagent,yan2024bfcl}.
+This limits these work from optimizing for the wide variety of agents in practice~\cite{anysphere2024cursor, lieret2025miniSWEagent,yan2024bfcl}.